Skip to content

 A section can be active, current, or inactive.

-• To make a section Active, click in a blank space near the section line on the far left side of the document.
-An Active section is indicated by a solid dark blue line on the far left side of the document (this line will not print on the document).
-A section must be active to customize that section's options (the right options panel).
+• Active: To make a section active, click in a blank space near the section line on the far left side of the worksheet page.
+An Active section is indicated by a solid dark blue line on the far left side of the page (this line will not print on the document).
+A section must be active to customize that section's options (the right side options panel).
 The active section is also where design elements or exercise sets will be added.

-• A Current section is indicated by a solid pink line on the far left side of the document.
+• Current: A current section is indicated by a solid pink line on the far left side of the worksheet page.
 A current section is where a design element or exercise set is active within the section (a light blue border indicates the active element or exercise set).
 In this case, the right side options panel will display the settings for the active element or exercise set, not for the section.

-• An Inactive section is indicated by a solid light grey line on the far left side of the document.
+• Inactive: An inactive section is indicated by a solid light grey line on the far left side of the worksheet page.
 In this case, neither the section nor any of the section's elements are active.